What is Relationships and Sex Education?

 Quite simply, effective RSE (Relationship and Sex Education) ought to begin at an early age as it is ultimately any learning that is about forming positive relationships.
 More specifically though, RSE also explores the emotional, social and physical aspects of growing up and should extend, age appropriately, to also cover puberty, reproduction, human sexuality and sexual health.

 Why is Relationships and Sex Education important?

-Good SRE is essential because it equips children and young people with the information, (knowledge and understanding), values, attitudes and skills to have safe, fulfilling and enjoyable relationships throughout their lives as well as to empower individuals to take responsibility for their own and others’ sexual health and wellbeing.
+Good RSE is essential because it equips children and young people with the information, (knowledge and understanding), values, attitudes and skills to have safe, fulfilling and enjoyable relationships throughout their lives as well as to empower individuals to take responsibility for their own and others’ sexual health and wellbeing.

 Why you should choose us?

 At Golden Tree CIC we firmly believe that RSE should not be taught in isolation; links ought to be made with other areas of your PSHEe curriculum.
 We know that the most effective RSE curriculum is an age-appropriate one which progressively spirals through school as it develops.

 Currently, PSHEe is a non-statutory curriculum subject (DfE Guidance) however, throughout Ofsted’s School Inspection Handbook are references to aspects of PSHEe and the delivery of a broad and balanced curriculum.

 We have a great deal of experience in the field of Primary and Secondary schools’ Sex and Relationships Education and provide the following;